Face masks during the COVID-19 pandemic: Powered air-purifying respirators

 A powered air-purifying respirator (PAPR) is a personal protective equipment in which a device with a filter and fan creates a highly filtered airflow towards the headpiece and a positive outflow of air from the headpiece.

 There is an increased risk for healthcare workers to become exposed to SARS-CoV-2 when they conduct aerosol-generating procedures on COVID-19 patients, which is why it is argued that such situations may require enhanced personal protective equipment (i.e., higher than N95) such as PAPRs for healthcare workers.

 In a systematic review, Licina, Silvers, and Stuart (8 August 2020) said field studies indicate that there were equivalent rates of infection among healthcare workers who performed airway procedures on critical COVID-19 patients using PAPRs or other appropriate respiratory equipment (such as N95 or FFP2), but remarked that there is a need to further collect field data about optimal respiratory protection during highly virulent pandemics.

 Face masks with exhalation valves

 Some masks include an exhalation valve to expel the breath outwards, but that airflow is not filtered.
 Certification (as N95 or FFP2) is about the mask itself and does not warrant any safety about the air that is exhaled.
 Putting tape over the exhalation valve can make a mask or respirator as effective as one without a valve.

 Scientists have visualized droplet dispersal for masks with exhalation valves and face shields and concluded that they can be ineffective against COVID-19 spread (e.g., after a cough) and recommended alternatives.
+A later study showed that some (but not all) respirators with exhalation valves can perform as well as a surgical mask.
+However, a respirator without an exhalation valve should still be preferred.